michalporeba/sharing/pstool/README.md

 If it doesn't exist the fix will be to create it, if it is empty the fix is to put word "OK" into it, and if it is over 3 lines long the fix is to remove everything but the last 3 lines from it.

+## Steps
+- how typical solutions evolve
+- functions are better than scripts and simple dot sourcing can move things along nicely
+- independent functions allow to use piping, filters and ogv
+- help comments help
+- code and data shouldn't mix
+- splitting into multiple files (isn't it getting worse)
+- creating a module
+- publishing a module

+- pipelines, tests and automation
+- advanced features
 ...

 take it a step further. can we contain blocks with checks for easy retesting after fixing?